-The coupled structural-acoustic Boundary Element Method (BEM) has been widely used in vibro-acoustic analysis for decades now, due to its ease of model set up and low dispersion error characteristics.
-Recently, evolutions of BEM to solve Aero-Vibro-Acoustic (AVA) problems have been introduced.
+The coupled structural-acoustic Boundary Element Method (BEM) has been widely used in vibro-acoustic analysis for decades now, due to its ease of model building and high accuracy.
+Recently, evolutions of BEM to solve large Aero-Vibro-Acoustic (AVA), space and underwater problems have been introduced.
 However, the large-frequency range of excitations, sometimes compounded by the large-size nature of the models at hand implies that such problems have a large number of degrees of freedom.
 As a consequence, while BEM can provide an accurate solution, the time and memory requirements related to model size and frequency range tend to create practical limitations.

-The advent of affordable large-scale distributed memory computing power enables a new generation of BEM solvers to push these limitations away.
+The advent of affordable large-scale distributed memory computing power enables a new generation of BEM solvers to push forward the capabilities of BEM in addressing large problems.
 It enables coupled indirect BEM problems to be solved on large clusters and distribute all CPU-intensive steps on a large number of CPUs.
-In this paper, the theory behind DMP for BEM will be introduced, and applications to Aero-Vibro-Acoustic will be shown based on work done over several years with a German wind noise workgroup of car manufacturers including Audi, Mercedes, Porsche and Volkswagen.
+In this paper, the theory behind DMP (Distributed Memory Processing) for BEM will be introduced and illustrated on an automotive wind noise case.

-Introduction
+1. Introduction

-In order to model wind noise it is necessary to understand the source, the paths which typically involve direct vibroacoustic transmission through certain regions of the structure, transmission through nearby leaks/seals and isolation and absorption provided by the interior sound package and the receiver and in particular, the frequency range(s) in which wind noise provides an audible contribution to the interior noise in the occupant's ears.
-While many regions of a vehicle can contribute to wind noise, the fluctuating surface pressures on the front side glass due to vortices and separated flow generated by the Apillar and mirror are often an important contributor.
+In order to model wind noise it is necessary to understand the source, the paths which typically involve direct vibro-acoustic transmission through certain regions of the structure, transmission through nearby leaks/seals and isolation and absorption provided by the interior sound package and the receiver and in particular, the frequency range(s) in which wind noise provides an audible contribution to the interior noise in the occupant's ears.
+While many regions of a vehicle can contribute to wind noise, the fluctuating surface pressures on the front side glass due to vortices and separated flow generated by the A-pillar and mirror are often an important contributor.